Forever the Sickest Kids (album): Critical reception

 The album received mostly mixed reviews.
 While most music critics commended the diversity and catchiness of the album and at the more mature attempts made by the band, some still felt it wasn't consistent and contained clichéd lyrics and sound.
 Many reviewers praised Cook's vocals, calling them "assured and punchy" and were pleased with the absence of Auto-Tune, which was occasionally used in the band's previous releases.
-Tim Sendra of AllMusic wrote, "His impassioned yelping on the rockers and his twee crooning on the ballads are one of the album’s highlights."
+Tim Sendra of AllMusic wrote, "His impassioned yelping on the rockers and his twee crooning on the ballads are one of the album's highlights."

 Many reviewers heavily criticized the song "Life of the Party".
 Davey Boy of Sputnikmusic stated that out of all the songs on the album, the song was "the most unbearable and childish".
 Sendra stated that it was "clichéd and clumsy."
 Ryan Gardner of AbsolutePunk wrote that the song was "littered with auto-tune, electronic drums, and synth over dosage.
 The result: arguably one of the worst songs FTSK have ever penned, channeling Good Morning Revival-era Good Charlotte, which is never a good thing."
+Pete Freedman of Dallas Observer called it "Far East Movement-Lite."